awsdocs/amazon-lumberyard-user-guide/doc_source/ai-concepts.md

 + Group behavior trees, to define group tactics
 + Formations, to move AI characters in some orderly fashion
 + Factions \(such as friends, neutrals, enemies\)
-+ Visual flow graphs of game logic, with macro\-nodes for reused sub\-flow graphs

 **MMO\-ready**
 + Support for streaming big maps